 SEL might not be core content, but it's the core of all content.

 Of course, implementing SEL and teaching character aren't without challenges or debates.
 There's a lack of consensus about how we measure SEL and character skills (and whether we should or even can ), how technology fits into SEL instruction, and whether you can truly "teach" SEL or character.
 A few things are clear, however: SEL is important, teachers value it, and digital technology is part of our lives.
 Yet many teachers struggle to find the time, support, or resources to integrate SEL, let alone technology, into their day-to-day plans.

-This is the reason for We All Teach SEL, an 11-part blog series offering quick, practical tips and tools for integrating SEL into any classroom -- no matter the subject or grade.
+This is the reason for We All Teach SEL, an 11-part article series offering quick, practical tips and tools for integrating SEL into any classroom -- no matter the subject or grade.
 Explore the topics below to find actionable activities and resources that build on tools you might already be using and content you're already teaching.

-with the generous support of
+Created with the generous support of